 All of us are called to serve.
-We are called to this life of service by Jesus Christ Himself.
-This call is reiterated again and again throughout the Scriptures, and through numerous Church documents.
-Pope John Paul II challenged each of us to be active in our families, Church and communities by working for justice to achieve peace.
-Each of our students at Nolan Catholic is called to serve.
+This call was given to us by Jesus Christ Himself and is reiterated again and again in Scripture and numerous Church documents.
+Pope Francis regularly reminds us that none of us can think we are exempt from concern for the poor and for social justice.
 One way in which we answer this call is through the Christian Ministry program.
 In this way, we share our time and talents with the Church and community.

 Called in Baptism and gifted by the Holy Spirit.

 The life of a Christian is one of loving service to those in need.
 The Christian Ministry Program of Nolan Catholic High School is an opportunity to explore the many ministry opportunities of the Church and the wider community outside one’s normal circle of friends, family, and neighborhood.